 I grew up on my grandparents’ ranch in eastern Oregon, serious cattle country and home to Basque sheepherders, until spring 1954 when my parents moved our young family to an even larger cattle ranch in northwest Wyoming–the setting for my debut novel, Hardpan, published by Westerly Directions Press in 2015, and my upcoming middle-grade children’s book, The Clark Valley Chronicles.

-Along with an MA in English from Cal State-East Bay, I have taken creative writing courses through UCLA’s Extension Program, and participated in the Napa Valley Writers’ Conference (NVWC) to learn more about the craft of writing.
+Along with an MA in English from Cal State-East Bay, I have taken creative writing courses through UCLA’s Extension Program, and participated in the Napa Valley Writers’ Conference (NVWC) and the Mendocino Coast Writer’s Conference (MCWC) to learn more about the craft of writing.

 In July 2019 my short story, “Crazed Cat,” won second place for nonfiction in the Mendocino Coast Writing Contest from among 74 entries.
 Before that, I was honored to be invited by the NVWC to participate as a First Books Panelist at their annual writer’s conference in July 2017.